GabeSoler/crea-theory/site/content/Approach/creatherapy/re-imagine.md

 When I try to step forward, I find myself with two contradictory limitations: attempts to make therapy more organised and scientific and attempts to divide it into cult-like microspheres.

-I feel a tension between standardisation and plurality that stagnates and moves forward.
+I feel a tension between standardisation and plurality that stagnates my movement.

 So, how can we overcome this paradigmatic tension?